 - Most companies offer free prizes to motivate group members to sell.

-- Merchandise delivers to the school prepacked by seller.
+- Merchandise delivered to the school is prepacked by the seller.

-- Sellers don’t have the actual product in their hands to show potential buyers.
+- Sellers don't have the actual product to show potential buyers.

 Point of Sale Fundraisers

 - People get to see the item before they pay for it.

 - Single-visit transaction.
 Hand over the item and collect the money.